top of page

 The noun 'sobriety' derives its etymology from the adjective 'sober,' which has ancient roots in Old English.
 'Sober' originally meant 'temperate' or 'moderate' in Old English and was related to the Old Saxon word 'sobri.'
 Over time, 'sober' evolved to describe a state of being serious, calm, and clear-headed, especially when one is free from the influence of alcohol, drugs, or any intoxicating substances.
 The addition of the '-ity' suffix to 'sober' gave rise to 'sobriety,' signifying the state or quality of being sober.
 This etymological evolution underscores the concept of clarity, self-control, and sound judgment associated with sobriety, making it an essential term for describing a state of mental and emotional balance, free from the effects of intoxication.

-Quiz: Find the meaning of sobriety
+Find the correct meaning of the noun sobriety:

 Try Again!